 - Please do not sign your documents before you come to the library.
 We are required to see you sign your documents.

 - Each person signing the document must be present for us to notarize each individual signature.

-- An ID with your signature is required so that we can verify your identity.
+- A current ID with your signature is required so that we can verify your identity.
 PLEASE NOTE: Recent state law requires the ID must be issued by a state or federal government agency and must bear the photographic image of the individual’s face and signature.
-Examples of acceptable IDs issued by a state or federal government agency that contain both a photographic image and signature are a valid state driver’s license or ID card, a United State military ID, or valid (unexpired) passport.
+Examples of acceptable IDs are those that are issued by a state or federal government agency that contain both a photographic image and signature are a valid (unexpired) state driver’s license or ID card, a United State military ID, or valid (unexpired) passport.
 The ID must also be issued under the name you are using on the form to be notarized.

 - Examples of IDs we cannot accept are Social Security cards, a United States passport card, or student IDs that do not bear a photographic image and/or signature.

 - If your document requires witnesses as well as your own signature and notarization, please bring with you a sufficient number of people willing to serve as your witness.